A Policy object is responsible for determining whether code executing

 Once a Policy instance has been installed (either by default, or by

-calling setPolicy
+calling setPolicy),

-the Java runtime invokes its implies
+the Java runtime invokes its implies when it needs to

 determine whether executing code (encapsulated in a ProtectionDomain)